Dhivakar2005/F1RacePredictor-2025/README.md

 This script implements a **Gradient Boosting Regressor** to predict the 2025 Abu Dhabi GP race results based on:

-* FastF1 API data for the 2024 Monaco GP
+* FastF1 API data for the 2024 Abu Dhabi GP
 * 2025 qualifying session times for Abu Dhabi
 * Driver clean air race pace
 * Team performance scores